arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 | SWCLK     | PA14_SWCLK_BOOT0_1       | SWD Clock              |
 | PF2       | PF2_NRST_1               | NRST                   |

-This header can be used to read the encoder from an external controller, to use the microcontroller pins for other purposes, or to reprogram the microcontroller using its SWD interface.
+This header can be used to read the encoder from an external controller, to use the dedicated I2C IC other purposes, or to reprogram the chip its SWD interface.
 These provide a place to mount header pins if desired.

-### Mechanical Information
+#### Mechanical Information

 ![](assets/KnobMec.png)

-## Buzzer
+### Buzzer

 The BUZZER module contains a single buzzer and uses the STM32C011F4 chip for digital communication, making it suitable for producing sound alerts and notifications in various projects.
-All of the modules that use dedicated I2C interface controller ICs have the footprints to provide the option to mount I2C pullups, but no pullups are mounted.
+All of the modules that use dedicated I2C interface controllers have the footprints to provide the option to mount I2C pullups, but no pullups are mounted.

-### Technical Specifications
+#### Technical Specifications

 | **Specification**   | **Details**                                         |
 |---------------------|-----------------------------------------------------|